 Staff told us that they were supported with supervision, which included guidance on things they were doing well.
 It also focussed on development in their role and any further training.
 They were able to attend meetings and reviews where they could discuss both matters that affected them and the care management and welfare of the people who lived in the service.
-One senior staff member told us that they acknowledged that they were behind with supervisions currently but this would be rectified.
-Staff meetings also did not take place on a regular basis, as we were told the home is so small regular contact is always on going within the service and communication between staff was very good.
+Staff meetings also took place, and we were told that communication was on going within the service and between staff was very good.
 Opportunities for staff to develop their knowledge and skills were discussed and recorded.
 This showed that the management team supported staff in their professional development to promote and continually improve their support of people.

 Staff had a good understanding of the issues which affected people who lived in the service.

 We saw from the training monitoring records that staff were kept up to date with current training needs.
 This was confirmed by all the staff we spoke with.
 Staff were able to demonstrate to us through discussion, how they supported people in areas they had completed training in such as challenging behaviour, dignity and respect, supporting people with their health and safety and nutrition and managing their finances.